 Blandford Forum is located in the heart of Dorset, with spectacular scenery stretching in every direction.
 Nestled in a wooded valley on the banks of the River Stour, surrounded by gently rolling hills, it is one of England’s undiscovered treasures.
-The town’s focal point is its grand Market Place fringed by outstanding Georgian architecture, unrivalled in the South West, with many independent and interesting shops.
+The town’s focal point is its grand Market Place.
+It is fringed by outstanding Georgian architecture, unrivalled in the South West.
+Many independent and interesting shops have settled here.
 Blandford Forum was destroyed by fire in 1731 and rebuilt in the succeeding decades by two brothers, John and William Bastard.
 The Old House, which survived the fire, the Corn Exchange and the Great Fire Monument all contribute to the town’s wonderful architecture.
 There are also museums, attractions and facilities to suit all interests and the dramatic Jurassic Coast is within easy reach.

 The History of Blandford Forum

-Blandford Forum is located on the banks of the River Stour in Dorset, which explains why its name comes from Blaen-y-ford meaning ‘the place near the ford’.
-The 13th century saw Blandford Forum as an important market town, enabling access by a bridge running over the Stour and early visitors to it included King John in 1216.
+Blandford Forum is located on the banks of the River Stour in Dorset.
+Which explains why its name comes from Blaen-y-ford meaning ‘the place near the ford’.
+The 13th century saw Blandford Forum as an important market town.
+It enabled access by a bridge running over the Stour and early visitors to it included King John in 1216.